 This easy no knead bread recipe is a favorite!
 Everyone who tries it loves it.
 It’s amazing slathered with butter, goes perfect with a warm bowl of soup or just dip it into olive oil with some balsamic.

 It tastes great when used for a chicken salad sandwich!
 Here are some favorite recipes to pair with this artisan no knead bread:

 If you had good intentions to bake your bread at night but ran out of time, simply store the dough in the refrigerator up to 1 week!
 When you are ready to use it, bring it to room temperature, let it rise again, then proceed with baking it in your preheated hot Dutch oven.

 For best results, store the Dutch oven bread in a paper bag so that it doesn’t soften.
 Do not store in a plastic zip top bag, as it will trap moisture and make the crust soft and soggy.
 The paper bag let’s more air in, keeping the crust crispy and delicious.

 More Homemade Bread RecipesBrowse all

 Dutch Oven Bread

-- 1 1/2 teaspoons active dry yeast (or 1 teaspoon instant yeast)
+- ¾ teaspoon (2 grams) active dry yeast (or 1 teaspoon instant yeast)

-- Preheat the oven to 450°F about 1 hour before serving.
-Place a 4-6-qt dutch oven (with the lid) into the oven for at least 30 minutes to get hot.
+- Preheat the oven to 450°F about 1.5 hours before serving.
+Place a 4-6-qt dutch oven (with the lid on) into the oven for 30 minutes to get hot.

-- Remove the dutch oven from the oven and carefully slide the dough with the parchment paper underneath into the pan.
-Cover with a lid and bake for 35 minutes.
-Remove the lid and bake an additional 10-15 minutes or until golden brown.
+- Remove the dutch oven from the oven and sprinkle some cornmeal into the bottom of the pot or a piece of parchment paper.
+Then carefully pour the dough into the pan.
+Use a bread knife to add 1-3 lines across the top if desired.
+Cover with the hot lid and bake for 30 minutes, or until it's starting to turn golden.
+Remove the lid and bake an additional 15-20 minutes or until golden brown.
 When you knock on the bread, it should sound hollow.